UoA-eResearch/roonka_volume_models/README.md

 * Select the layers you wish to convert into a trench using 3D or outliner windows
 * Run the script
 * The trench volume will be generated in the scene and the output .dae file should be created at the output directory.

+### Bulk Importer/Exporters

+#### Running the script

+* Open up the importer/exporter
+* Change the file paths where comments have been added to suit your case.
+* Run the script